ahandsel/Japan_Blog/tokyo-neighborhoods.md

 * [Ginza & Tokyo Station area on Google Maps][ginza-map]
 * Relaxed, sophisticated, and less busy at night
 * High-end hotels, shopping, and a mature nightlife scene
-* Close to the Imperial Palace and Tokyo’s main transport hub
+* Close to the Imperial Palace and Tokyo's main transport hub

 ### Notable Areas